pulp-platform/bender/README.md

 #### Example workflow

 Let's assume we would like to vendor a dependency `my_ip` into a project `monorepo`.
-A simple configuration ind `Bender.yml` could look as follows (see the `Bender.yml` description above for more information on this):
+A simple configuration in a `Bender.yml` could look as follows (see the `Bender.yml` description above for more information on this):

 ```yaml
 vendor_package: